Torsten Fröhling: 1860 Munich (2013–2015)

 On 20 June 2015, Fröhling extended his contract at 1860 Munich.
 The season started with a pair of 1–0 losses to 1.
 FC Heidenheim and SC Freiburg.
 Their third match of the season was a German Cup win against 1899 Hoffenheim.
 His winless run in the league continued with six draws and two losses.
 1860 drew against 1.
 FC Nürnberg and Union Berlin then lost to VfL Bochum and Fortuna Düsseldorf. then drew against 1.
 FC Kaiserslautern, SV Sandhausen, RB Leipzig, and Arminia Bielefeld.
 The draw against Arminia Bielefeld proved to be the final match.
 He was sacked on 6 October 2015 and replaced by Benno Möhlmann.
 He finished with a record of seven wins, 10 draws, and nine losses.

 Wehen Wiesbaden (2016–2017)

 He was selected as the new head coach of Wehen Wiesbaden on 14 March 2016.
 His debut was a 0–0 draw against Energie Cottbus on 19 March 2016.
 His first win came against Erzgebirge Aue on 15 April 2016.
 He was sacked on 6 February 2017.
 His final match was a 3–0 loss to Sportfreunde Lotte.
 He finished with a record of eight wins, nine draws, and 12 losses.

 Schalke 04 II (2018–2022)

 Fröhling became head coach of FC Schalke 04 II on 26 June 2018.
+He was sacked on 28 March 2022.